andyandikko/Equity_Spot_futures_arb/README.md

 # Equity Spot-Futures Arbitrage Analysis

 This repository implements the methodology described in the paper about Equity Spot-Futures Arbitrage to measure potential arbitrage opportunities in equity index futures markets.
 The analysis computes the spread between the implied funding rates derived from consecutive futures contracts and the risk-free OIS rate, providing insights into market frictions and funding constraints.
+Here is the link to our notebooks webpage [Webpage](https://andyandikko.github.io/Equity_Spot_futures_arb/index.html)

 ## Project Overview